ARCHANAT1305/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 ## Result

-The real-world problem of smartphone battery management was successfully identified and formally mapped to a Markov Decision Process (MDP).
-The environment structure, state transitions, actions, and rewards were modeled logically and validated programmatically via a Python nested dictionary architecture.
+The real-world problem of smartphone battery management was successfully identified and formally mapped to a Markov Decision Process.